Universal Humanoid Motion Representations for Physics-Based Control: Introduction

 Another way to reuse motor skills is to formulate the low-level controller as a motion \textit{imitator}, with the high-level control signal being full-body kinematic motion.
-This approach is frequently used in motion tracking methods\citep{ Yuan2022-re, Yuan2021-rl, Won2020-lb, Zhang2023-ox, Luo2022-ux, Luo2021-gu, Luo2023-ft}, using supervised learning with paired input, such as video and kinematic motion data.
+This approach is frequently used in motion tracking methods~\citep{ Yuan2022-re, Yuan2021-rl, Won2020-lb, Zhang2023-ox, Luo2022-ux, Luo2021-gu, Luo2023-ft}, {and trained with supervised learning with paired input (\eg video and kinematic motion)}.
 In generative tasks without paired data, RL is required.
 However, kinematic motion is a poor sampling space for RL due to its high dimension and lack of physical constraints (\eg a small change in root position can lead to a large jump in motion).
 To apply this approach to generative tasks, an additional kinematic motion latent space such as MVAE \citep{Zhang2023-ox, Ling2020-pn} or HuMoR \citep{Rempe2021-yd} is needed.
-Additionally, when agents must interact with their environment or other agents, using only kinematics as a motion signal offers no insight of interaction dynamics.
+Additionally, when agents must interact with their environment or other agents, using only kinematics as a motion signal does not provide insight into interaction dynamics.
 This makes tasks such as object manipulation and terrain traversal difficult.

 In this work, we demonstrate the feasibility of learning a universal motion representation for humanoid control.
 Our proposed \textbf{P}hysics-based \textbf{U}niversal motion \textbf{L}atent \textbf{S}pac\textbf{E} ($\name$) is akin to a foundation model for control where downstream tasks ranging from simple locomotion, complex terrain traversal, to free-form motion tracking can all reuse this representation.
 To achieve this, we leverage recent advances in motion imitation \citep{Luo2023-ft} and distill comprehensive motor skills into a probabilistic latent space using a variational information bottleneck.
-This formulation ensures that the learned latent space inherits the motor skills of the motion imitator trained on large-scale motion data.
-Our key insight lies in using a pretrained imitator for direct online distillation, which is crucial for effective scalability to large datasets.
+This formulation ensures that the learned latent space inherits the motor skills of the motion imitator trained on a large-scale dataset.
+Our key insight lies in using a pretrained imitator for direct online distillation, which is crucial for effective {scaling} to large datasets.